lalithtrs/to-do-app/README.md

 Go to terminal
 ```
 argocd admin initial-password -n argocd
-# this auto-generate a hash , use base64 converter to decode it and enter into the login page , you will get access to the ArgoCD-Server
 ```
+This auto-generate a hash , use base64 converter to decode it and enter into the login page , you will get access to the ArgoCD-Server. https://127.0.0.1:8000
 ## ArgoCD Rollouts

 Install ArgoCD Rollouts with this command